Skip to content

 ;; First, set the variable a to 3, then use it in a calculation.

-;; Then, the result of the calculation is printed.
+;; Then, the calculation result is printed.

 (print ( (setq a 3) (+ a 4) )) ;; prints 7